Psalm 36

 Psalm 36 is the 36th psalm of the Book of Psalms, beginning in English in the King James Version: "The transgression of the wicked saith within my heart".
-The Book of Psalms is part of the third section of the Hebrew Bible, and a book of the Christian Old Testament.
+The Book of Psalms is part of the third section of the Hebrew Bible, as well as a book of the Christian Old Testament.
 In the slightly different numbering system used in the Greek Septuagint and Latin Vulgate translations of the Bible, this psalm is Psalm 35.
 In Latin, it is known as Dixit iniustus or Dixit injustus.
 The psalm is a hymn psalm, attributed to David.

 The psalm forms a regular part of Jewish, Catholic, Lutheran, Anglican and other Protestant liturgies.
 It has inspired hymns based on it, and has often been set to music, by Baroque composers such as Heinrich Schütz as well as contemporary composers such as Richard Nance.

-Parts of this psalm have been singled out, for example "In Thy light shall we see light" (in Latin: "In lumine Tuo videbimus lumen") which is the motto of Columbia University, and which appears on its university seal.
+Parts of this psalm have been singled out, for example, "In Thy light shall we see light" (in Latin: In lumine Tuo videbimus lumen), which is the motto of Columbia University, and which appears on its university seal.

 Background

-The text of the psalm refers to its Davidic authorship, for the chief musician of the temple.
+The first verse of the psalm refers to its Davidic authorship.
+The Revised JPS Edition of the psalm reads:

+For the leader.
+Of the servant of GOD, of David.

 Matthew Henry suggests that David wrote this psalm after being attacked, either by Saul or by his son Absalom, as the psalm begins with a complaint against "the malice of his enemies against him".
 After decrying the "sinfulness of sin" in the first five verses, David lauds God's goodness toward all people and creatures.

-The psalm may be understood literally, as a prayer of the persecuted who has taken refuge in the temple, or figuratively, of one who has taken refuge in God.
-The psalmist takes pride in the goodness of God in which he finds safety.
-The psalm concludes with a plea to God to bless those who honor him with his justice, and protect them from the snares of the wicked.
+The psalm may be understood literally as a prayer of the persecuted who has taken refuge in the Temple, or figuratively as one who has taken refuge in God.
+The psalmist takes pride in the goodness of God, in which he finds safety.
+The psalm concludes with a plea to God to bless those who honor him with his justice and protect them from the snares of the wicked.
 Catholic bishop Richard Challoner's version describes this psalm as "an exhortation to despise this world and the short prosperity of the wicked, and to trust in Providence".